-- Why the lump charcoal creates a smoke flavor?
+Why does the lump charcoal create a smoke flavor?

-It is claimed that the lump charcoal is purer as it does not contain any additives, so it is normal that the woods will create a more smokey flavor than the hickory or mesquite charcoal.
+It is claimed that the lump charcoal is purer as it does not contain any additives, so, normally, the woods will create a smokey flavor than the hickory or mesquite charcoal.

-Now, I hope it is clear that can you mix lump charcoal with briquette or not, so, if you have not tried mixing up lump charcoal and briquettes yet, explore it the next time and take your grilling journey one step further.
-If you can only mix up the lump charcoal and briquettes in the proper way and control the temperature successfully, you will get an amazing result for sure.
+Now, I hope it is clear that can you mix lump charcoal with briquettes.
+So if you have not tried mixing up lump charcoal and briquettes yet, feel free to do it the next time and take your grilling journey one step further.
+If you can only mix up the lump charcoal and briquettes properly and control the temperature successfully, you will get an amazing result with a better taste for sure.